GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 - `LoggedInUserHasNoPublishingCustomPostCapabilityErrorPayload`
 - `UserIsNotLoggedInErrorPayload`

-As a consequence of all the additional `MutationPayload`, `MutationErrorPayloadUnion` and `ErrorPayload` types added, the GraphQL schema will look much bigger:
+As a consequence of all the additional `MutationPayload`, `MutationErrorPayloadUnion` and `ErrorPayload` types added, the GraphQL schema will look bigger: